DiegoLibonati/Github-Profiles/README.md

 ## Documentation

-In `containerCard` you get the element in which we are going to dump all the profile information.
+In container card you get the element in which we are going to dump all the profile information.
 In `inputSearchProfile` we use it to obtain the value of the input and in `buttonSearchProfile` will be the button to search in the API the value that we enter in the input:

 ```
+const alertH2 = document.querySelector(".alert_h2") as HTMLHeadingElement;
+const alertContainer = document.querySelector(".alert") as HTMLHeadingElement;
+const containerCardInit = document.querySelector(
+  ".section_container_card_init"
+) as HTMLElement;
-const containerCard = document.querySelector(
+const containerCardProfile = document.querySelector(
   ".section_container_card"
 ) as HTMLElement;
+const imgProfile = document.getElementById("img-profile") as HTMLImageElement;
+const nameProfile = document.getElementById(
+  "name-profile"
+) as HTMLHeadingElement;
+const descriptionProfile = document.getElementById(
+  "description-profile"
+) as HTMLParagraphElement;
+const followersProfile = document.getElementById(
+  "followers-profile"
+) as HTMLHeadingElement;
+const followingProfile = document.getElementById(
+  "following-profile"
+) as HTMLHeadingElement;
-const headerSectionH2 = document.querySelector(
+const reposProfile = document.getElementById(
-  ".header_section_h2"
+  "repos-profile"
 ) as HTMLHeadingElement;
 const inputSearchProfile = document.querySelector(
   ".section_container_search input"